REFLEXES IN THE FROG

 is called spinal shock.
 Determine the duration of spinal shock (in minutes)

-so that time can be shared with the class.
-The instructor will explain the physiological
+so that you can share this information with the class.
+The instructor will explain

 Part A: With the frog suspended from ringstand, use the electronic stimulator

-to apply a tetanic stimuli to the toes of one foot.
-(A tetanic stimulus will
+to apply a tetanic stimuli (40 pulses per second) to the toes of one foot.
+(A

 Part B: Apply a tetanic stimulus for about 3 seconds to the palm of the hand?